decentral1se/calibrestekje/docs/source/examples.rst

 Working with the Calibre database
 ---------------------------------

-Calibrestkje works with the Calibre metadata database.
+Calibrestkje works with an existing Calibre database.
 This means, you need to install `Calibre`_ first on your system.
-On my Debian operating system , that means I would run:
+On a Debian operating system , that means you would run:

 .. _Calibre: https://calibre-ebook.com